AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     ![Local webpack dev server changes](assets/client-side-libraries/local-webpack-dev-server.png)

 1. Review the `/aem-guides-wknd.ui.frontend/webpack.dev.js` file.
 This contains the webpack configuration used to start the webpack-dev-server.
-Note that it proxies the paths `/content` and `/etc.clientlibs` from a locally running instance of AEM.
+It proxies the paths `/content` and `/etc.clientlibs` from a locally running instance of AEM.
 This is how the images, and other clientlibs (not managed by the **ui.frontend** code) are made available.

     >[!CAUTION]
     >
     > The image src of the static markup points to a live image component on a local AEM instance.
-Images will appear broken if the path to the image changes, if AEM is not started, or if the browser has not logged into the local AEM instance.
-If handing off to an external resource it's also possible to replace the images with static references.
+Images appear broken if the path to the image changes, if AEM is not started, or if the browser has not logged into the local AEM instance.
+If handing off to an external resource, it's also possible to replace the images with static references.

 1. You can **stop** the webpack server from the command line by typing `CTRL+C`.

 ### aemfed {#develop-aemfed}

-[**aemfed**](https://aemfed.io/) is an open-source,  command-line  tool that can be used to speed up front-end development.
-It is powered by  [aemsync](https://www.npmjs.com/package/aemsync), [Browsersync](https://www.npmjs.com/package/browser-sync) and [Sling Log Tracer](https://sling.apache.org/documentation/bundles/log-tracers.html).
+**[aemfed](https://aemfed.io/)** is an open-source, command-line  tool that can be used to speed up front-end development.
+It is powered by [aemsync](https://www.npmjs.com/package/aemsync), [Browsersync](https://browsersync.io/), and [Sling Log Tracer](https://sling.apache.org/documentation/bundles/log-tracers.html).

-At a high level **aemfed** is designed to listen to file changes within the **ui.apps** module and automatically sync them directly to a running AEM instance.
+At a high-level **aemfed** is designed to listen to file changes within the **ui.apps** module and automatically sync them directly to a running AEM instance.
 Based on the changes, a local browser will automatically refresh, thereby speeding up front-end development.
 It also is built to work with Sling Log tracer to automatically display any server-side errors directly in the terminal.

-If you are doing a lot of work within the **ui.apps** module, modifying HTL scripts and creating custom components, **aemfed** can be a very powerful tool to use.
+If you are doing much work within the **ui.apps** module, modifying HTL scripts, and creating custom components, **aemfed** can be a powerful tool to use.
 [Full documentation can be found here](https://github.com/abmaonline/aemfed).

 ### Debugging Client-side Libraries {#debugging-clientlibs}

 With different methods of **categories** and **embeds** to include multiple client libraries it can be cumbersome to troubleshoot.
 AEM exposes several tools to help with this.
-One of the most important tools is **Rebuild Client Libraries** which will force AEM to re-compile any LESS files and generate the CSS.
+One of the most important tools is **Rebuild Client Libraries** which forces AEM to recompile any LESS files and generate the CSS.

-* [**Dump Libs**](http://localhost:4502/libs/granite/ui/content/dumplibs.html) - Lists all of the client libraries registered in the AEM instance. `<host>/libs/granite/ui/content/dumplibs.html`
+* [**Dump Libs**](http://localhost:4502/libs/granite/ui/content/dumplibs.html) - Lists the client libraries registered in the AEM instance. `<host>/libs/granite/ui/content/dumplibs.html`

 * [**Test Output**](http://localhost:4502/libs/granite/ui/content/dumplibs.test.html) - allows a user to see the expected HTML output of clientlib includes based on category. `<host>/libs/granite/ui/content/dumplibs.test.html`

 * [**Libraries Dependencies validation**](http://localhost:4502/libs/granite/ui/content/dumplibs.validate.html) - highlights any dependencies or embedded categories that cannot be found. `<host>/libs/granite/ui/content/dumplibs.validate.html`

-* [**Rebuild Client Libraries**](http://localhost:4502/libs/granite/ui/content/dumplibs.rebuild.html) - allows a user to force AEM to rebuild all of the client libraries or invalidate the cache of client libraries.
-This tool is particularly effective when developing with LESS as this can force AEM to re-compile the generated CSS.
-In general it is more effective to Invalidate Caches and then perform a page refresh versus rebuilding all of the libraries. `<host>/libs/granite/ui/content/dumplibs.rebuild.html`
+* [**Rebuild Client Libraries**](http://localhost:4502/libs/granite/ui/content/dumplibs.rebuild.html) - allows a user to force AEM to rebuild the client libraries or invalidate the cache of client libraries.
+This tool is effective when developing with LESS as this can force AEM to recompile the generated CSS.
+In general, it is more effective to Invalidate Caches and then perform a page refresh versus rebuilding the libraries. `<host>/libs/granite/ui/content/dumplibs.rebuild.html`

 ![rebuild client library](assets/client-side-libraries/rebuild-clientlibs.png)